anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Imagination is more important than knowledge.
-For while knowledge defines all we currently know and understand, imagination points to all we might yet discover and create.
+Quote: Sometimes the most important thing in a whole day is the rest we take between two deep breaths.

-By: Albert Einstein
+By: Etty Hillesum